igiso/ofxTextField/readMe.txt

-//This is not finished yet

-The idea of this addon is to add a textbox class above open gl.
+//UPDATE AUG/5/2014

+Fixed a bug that caused crash on exit under mac
+Adde password MODE!!

+to do:

+When pressing Tab change focus between textboxes

+//This is not finished yet!!!
+I update this constantly please visit to get updated version and open issues if you find any!!!

+What is this addon?

+This is a TEXTBOX for openFrameworks

+What's the difference from other textboxes outthere?

+It's not a fake textbox. ..it's the real deal
-ideally you should subclass this and only create it, or show it when the user is inputing text

-when user is not inputing text  then hide it and draw in its place a white rect with the text in it.
+ideally you should subclass this and only create it, or show it when the user is inputing text when user is not inputing text  then hide it and draw in its place a white rect with the text in it.
 (a gl renderable  textbox)

-ofcourse, you can always use it directly
+ofcourse, you can always use it directly!!!

+by doing:

+textbox.draw(x,y,100,20);

 ///UPDATE 16/6/2014